hidevopsio/hiboot.hidevops.io/content/en-US/web-app/index.md

 ### Controller - controller/user.go

-Now lets see how does the Hiboot controller works, the controller `userController` is embedded a struct `web.Controller`, it tells Hiboot that this is a web controller。
+Now lets see how does the Hiboot controller works, the controller `userController` is embedded a struct `at.RestController`, it tells Hiboot that this is a web controller。

 `newUserController` is the constructor of struct `userController`, the dependency `userService service.UserService` is injecting through the argument of the constructor  during the initialization of `newUserController`。